 Through physical play, children develop their gross motor skills and cognitive skills.
 It’s important to engage them in physical activities every week, whether it’s an outdoor or indoor one.

 Play something educational

 Stimulate your child with different educational games.
-Such games improves their ability to focus, while learning something new in the process.
-It also fosters their listening skills and problem solving skills.
+Such games improve their ability to focus, while learning something new in the process.
+It also fosters their listening skills and problem-solving skills.

 Go on play dates

 Playing with their peers allows children to develop cooperation, sharing and social and language skills.
 When they create and participate in games of their own choosing, children learn how to resolve conflicts and develop respect for rules and the opinions of others.